- Recognize the signs of abuse and neglect.

 Listen as another child-development professional shares an experience with inappropriate behavior in a program.

 No one ever wants to suspect child abuse or neglect.
 There are times, though, when you must follow your instincts.
 If you suspect abuse or neglect, your call can save a life.
-Print the What If Activity.
-Read the scenarios and answer the questions.
+Read the scenarios in the What If...Suspecting Abuse and Neglect Within Your Program activity and answer the questions.
 Talk to a colleague about your responses.
 Then compare your answers to the suggested responses.

 It is important to think about how you and other staff members protect yourselves from accusations of abuse and neglect.
-Review the Preventing Abuse in Classrooms and Programs checklist and self-reflect on the steps you take.
+Review the Preventing Child Abuse Checklist and self-reflect on the steps you take.
 Share it with staff and talk with them about how each of you can continue to protect children from abuse and neglect.

 Child Abuse & Neglect Prevention Best Practices Checklist